·

 Current software based solutions that operate at application

-space to detect such emails cannot be implemented on end-user's
+space to detect such emails using rule-based techniques are not

 based on the semantic and structural properties present in the